 DAY 13: Saturday 6th October.
 We will transport you to the airport for your flights back home.

 TOUR FEE AND DETAILS:

-The Tour Fee for this tour is $7195.00 USD in shared accommodations.
+Please contact us directly for updated pricing information.
 If you prefer a single room, the single room supplement is $600.00

 - Photography Instructor Fee